danielneil/Smart-Worm-Habitat/README.md

 # Smart-Worm-Farm

-An open source design for a modularised worm habitat that excels at converting food waste into vermicast, and monitors the health of itself using a little computer (nawww).
+An open source design for a modularised worm habitat that efficiently converts food waste into vermicast, and monitors the health of itself using a little computer (nawww).

 [But why do this?!?!?!!?](https://github.com/danielneil/Smart-Worm-Bin/blob/main/mantra.md)